Quantum Bayesian Computation: Introduction

 \section{Introduction}

+Quantum Bayesian Computation (QBC) holds the promise of gains in computational speed that are available from quantum computers.
 Quantum computers are devices that harness quantum mechanics to perform computations in ways that classical computers cannot.
-Quantum computing promises an exponential speed-up for Bayesian computation.
-Our goal is to provide a review of existing quantum algorithms with an emphasis on their applicability in Bayesian Learning.
-We view quantum embeddings as kernel methods and as such as central to modern day machine learning problems.
-Quantum state measurement is based on an idea of \cite{von2018mathematical} where the state of a physical system is used to measure quantities of interest, Simulating the quantum system has counterparts in Bayesian learning such as MCMC simulation and Deep Learning.
-For recent reviews of quantum computing and its promise for big data analytics, see \cite{Wang2022When,hidary2021quantum} and \cite{schuld2019Quantum,schuld2021Supervised}.

-Von Neumann's principle of quantum measurement is central to the initial data encoding problem. \cite{feynman1986quantum}, in a seminal paper, discusses the implications of quantum physics for mechanical computational methods.
+Quantum algorithms promise is an exponential speed-up for Bayesian machine learning.

+Quantum state measurement is based on an idea of \cite{von2018mathematical} where the state of a physical system is used to measure quantities of interest, von Neumann's principle of quantum measurement is central to quantum measurement and simulation. \cite{feynman1986quantum}, in a seminal paper, discusses the implications of quantum physics for mechanical computational methods.
 From a statistical viewpoint, \cite{smith1984present} and \cite{Breiman2001two} provide a framework for Bayesian computation and black box neural networks for data science in the 21st century.
 Whilst the quantum mechanics underlying the construction of a quantum computer is still in its infancy, there are many algorithms that are available for speed-up of existing methods.

-In a recent experiment, Google AI showed quantum supremacy in a stylized experiment.
+Simulating a quantum system has counterparts in Bayesian learning such as MCMC simulation and Deep Learning.
+For example, we provide a version of quantum deep learning (Q-DL) achieves this via a superposition of semi-affine functions whereas quantum computers use the Bloch sphere and a variety of quantum embeddings.
+Recent reviews of quantum computing and its promise for big data analytics are \cite{Wang2022When,hidary2021quantum} and \cite{schuld2019Quantum,schuld2021Supervised}.